anthonyjn08/witness_the_fitness_v1/README.md

 ### User Stories

 As part of the Agile process I created user stories to aid with planning for the project.
+Although these were added to the project board in the final stages of the project.
+They were written down on paper during my initial planning of the project.

 **User**